Faculty & Research

 Social Work Researcher and Instructor Creates Coronavirus Resilience Briefs for Children

 The current Coronavirus pandemic has drastically increased the need for resilience interventions, but social distancing and isolation have made connecting a challenge.
-When Dr. Machelle Madsen Thompson first heard about the effect COVID-19 was having in the beginning, she knew she wanted to help.
+When Dr. Machelle Madsen Thompson first heard about the effect the pandemic was having in the beginning, she knew she wanted to help.
 She made it her personal mission to help address trauma and resilience in ways that improved the lives of children and families.